arnajit96/Customer_Churn_Analysis-Dashboard/README.md

 							           Demographics

 • Month-to-month customers exhibit a higher likelihood of churn.
 • Senior citizens are predisposed to churn.
 • 36% of Partners, 25% of Senior Citizens, and 17% of Dependents churn.
 • Gender distribution: 50.48% Male, 49.52% Female.
 • The majority of churn occurs among subscriptions of less than 1 year.

 							         Customer Method

-• Payment methods encompass Electronic check, Mailed Check, Bank Transfer, and Credit Card.
+• Payment methods encompass Electronic checks, Mailed Check, Bank Transfer, and Credit Card.
 • Electronic Check method is preferred by a significant portion of customers.
 • 59.22% of Payment Methods opt for Paperless Billing.

 							        Service Customer